 Data Figures

 Descriptive statistics for marigolds and garden cress for three plant health metrics.
-For both plants, mean, standard deviation, and standard error for height at first bloom and growth time were calculated.
-The survival rate for each plants was also calculated.
+For both plants, the mean, standard deviation, and standard error for height at first bloom and growth time were calculated.
+The survival rate for each plant was also calculated.

-Average height at first bloom for marigolds (left) and garden cress (right).
+Figure 2: Average height at first bloom for marigolds (left) and garden cress (right).
 Height was recorded when the plant first bloomed.
 There was no statistically significant difference between average heights at first bloom for all 6 marigold groups.
-A One-way ANOVA test was used to determine statistical significance, finding p > 0.05.
-There was a statistically significant difference between average heights at first bloom between the 6 garden cress groups.
-A One-way ANOVA test was used to determine statistical significance, finding p < 0.05.
-A post hoc Tukey Kramer test revealed a statically significant difference between the control and DWC groups.
+A one-way ANOVA test was used to determine statistical significance, finding p > 0.05.
+There was a statistically significant difference between average heights at first bloom between the six garden cress groups.
+A one-way ANOVA test was used to determine statistical significance, finding p < 0.05.
+A post hoc Tukey-Kramer test revealed a statically significant difference between the control and DWC groups.
 An asterisk indicates the treatment with statistical significance compared to the control group.
 Error bars represent one standard error above and below the mean.

 Survival rate for marigolds (top) and garden cress (bottom).
 The proportion of surviving plants was calculated by dividing the amount of plants that bloomed remaining at the end of the experiment over the amount of plants that sprouted.
 Plants that died during the experiment or never bloomed were not included.
 The survival rates from the marigolds is highest for the Eggshell Grounds, Wick System, and DWC System treatments (1) and lowest for the Control group (0.4).
 The survival rates for the garden cress are highest for the control group and Eggshell Grounds and DWC system treatments (all plants surviving) while the remaining treatments had one plant die.

 Average growth time for marigolds (left) and garden cress (right).
 Growth time was recorded when the plant first sprouted until it bloomed.
 Plants that died during the experiment or never bloomed were not included.
-There was no statistically significant difference between average growth times for all 6 marigold groups.
-A One-way ANOVA test was used to determine statistical significance, finding p > 0.05.
-There was a statistically significant difference between average growth times between the 6 garden cress groups.
-A One-way ANOVA test was used to determine statistical significance between groups, finding p < 0.05.
-A post hoc Tukey Kramer test, however, revealed no statically significant difference between the control and other treatment groups.
+There was no statistically significant difference between average growth times for all six marigold groups.
+A one-way ANOVA test was used to determine statistical significance, finding p > 0.05.
+There was a statistically significant difference between average growth times between the six garden cress groups.
+A one-way ANOVA test was used to determine statistical significance between groups, finding p < 0.05.
+A post hoc Tukey-Kramer test, however, revealed no statically significant difference between the control and other treatment groups.
 Error bars represent one standard error above or below the mean.

-Picture of the marigold plants with lower leaves acquiring a purple color.
+Representative photographs of the marigold plants with lower leaves that acquired a purple color.
 Certain marigold plants in the Urea Solution, Burnt Foliage, and Eggshell Grounds groups developed a purple hue around the edges and tips of leaves lowest on their stems.

 Wick system set-up.
 No plants are in the system for photographic purposes.
 A cleaned juice bottle was cut with the top inverted to use as a pot and the bottom as the nutrient reservoir.
 The growing medium is composed of a 1:1 ratio of perlite and vermiculite, which filled each pot to about 80% capacity.